 Thomas recorded radio shows and worked as a scriptwriter for the BBC.
 Between 1945 and 1949, he wrote, narrated, or assisted with over a hundred radio broadcasts.
 In one show, "Quite Early One Morning," he experimented with the characters and ideas that would later appear in his poetic radio play Under Milk Wood (1953).

 In January 1950, at the age of thirty-five, Thomas visited America for the first time.
 His reading tours of the United States, which did much to popularize the poetry reading as a new medium for the art, are famous and notorious.
-Thomas was the archetypal Romantic poet of the popular American imagination—he was flamboyantly theatrical, a heavy drinker, engaged in roaring disputes in public, and read his work aloud with tremendous depth of feeling and a singing Welsh lilt.
+Thomas was the archetypal Romantic poet of the popular American imagination—he was theatrical, engaged in roaring disputes in public, and read his work aloud with tremendous depth of feeling.

 Collected Poems (1952)

 The Map of Love (1939)